YahyaHammad/YahyaHammad/README.md

 - 👋 Hi, I’m @YahyaHammad
-- 👀 I’m interested in Game Develmopment, 3D modelling, C# programming, and Animals
+- 👀 I’m interested in AI, Game Develmopment, 3D modelling, C# programming, and Animals (and algorithms inspired by them)
-- 🌱 I’m currently learning How to write Blogs and Books
+- 🌱 I’m currently learning how to connect nature and technology through methods like ABM, as well as trying to create new AI solutions to help simplify the workflows of game developers
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI, Game Dev, or Myrmecology-inspired algorithms and research
-- 📫 How to reach me ...
+- 📫 How to reach me: YahyaHammad@proton.me

 <!---
 YahyaHammad/YahyaHammad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.